axondeepseg/axondeepseg/docs_source/source/documentation.rst

 ..
 NOTE ::
-   In order to test the installation, you can launch the integrity_test.py script from the terminal.
+   In order to test the installation, you can launch the integrity_test.py script from the terminal. make sure that your virtual environment is activated before (source ads_venv/bin/activate).
 First, go to your virtual environment folder, and then go to the installation folder of AxonDeepSeg (replace NAME_VIRTUALENV by the name of your virtual environment):
    ::

     cd ~/NAME_VIRTUALENV/lib/python2.7/site-packages/AxonDeepSeg